ModelarData/ModelarDB-RS/docs/dev/README.md

 # ModelarDB Development
-We are happy to receive contributions in the form of pull requests.
 This document describes the structure of the code and general considerations to consider when doing further development.
 As such, this document should be used as a guideline when contributing to the repository.

+Contributions to all aspects of ModelarDB are highly appreciated and do not need to be in the form of code.
+For example, contributions can be:

+- Helping other users.
+- Writing documentation.
+- Testing features and reporting bugs.
+- Writing unit tests and integration tests.
+- Fixing bugs in existing functionality.
+- Refactoring existing functionality.
+- Implementing new functionality.

+Any questions or discussions regarding a possible contribution should be posted in the appropriate GitHub issue if one exists, e.g., the bug report if it is a bugfix, and as a new GitHub issue otherwise.

 ## Structure
 The ModelarDB project consists of the following crates:

-* [modelardb_client](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_client) - ModelarDB's command-line client in the form of the binary `modelardb`.
+- [modelardb_client](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_client) - ModelarDB's command-line client in the form of the binary `modelardb`.
-* [modelardb_common](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_common) - Library providing shared functions, macros, and types for use by the other crates.
+- [modelardb_common](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_common) - Library providing shared functions, macros, and types for use by the other crates.
-* [modelardb_compression](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_compression) - Library providing lossless and lossy model-based compression of time series.
+- [modelardb_compression](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_compression) - Library providing lossless and lossy model-based compression of time series.
-* [modelardb_compression_python](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_compression_python) - Python interface for the modelardb_compression crate.
+- [modelardb_compression_python](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_compression_python) - Python interface for the modelardb_compression crate.
-* [modelardb_server](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_server) - The ModelarDB server in the form of the binary `modelardbd`.
+- [modelardb_server](https://github.com/ModelarData/ModelarDB-RS/tree/master/crates/modelardb_server) - The ModelarDB server in the form of the binary `modelardbd`.

 ## Components
-Each major component in the ModelarDB project is described in detail to support further development of the components and ease integration between components.
-The ModelarDB project consists of the following major components:

-* [Arrow Flight API]() - TODO: Write documentation for Arrow Flight API.
-* [Storage Engine](storage-engine.md) - Component to handle all uncompressed and compressed data in the ModelarDB server.
-* [Compression]() - TODO: Write documentation for Compression component.
-* [Query Engine]() - TODO: Write documentation for Query Engine.
-* [Metadata]() - TODO: Write documentation for Metadata component.

-Beyond describing each individual component in detail we also provide a larger overview of the architecture of ModelarDB, focusing on the integration between the above described components to accomplish the goals of the system.
+Each major component in the ModelarDB server is described in detail to support further development of the components and ease integration between components.
+We also provide a larger overview of the architecture of ModelarDB, focusing on the integration between the components to accomplish the goals of the system.

 TODO: Add link to architecture documentation when new architecture is implemented and documented.

+The ModelarDB server consists of the following major components:
+- [Arrow Flight API]() - TODO: Write documentation for Arrow Flight API.
+- [Storage Engine](storage-engine.md) - Component to manage all uncompressed and compressed data in the ModelarDB server.
+- [Compression]() - TODO: Write documentation for Compression component.
+- [Query Engine]() - TODO: Write documentation for Query Engine.
+- [Metadata]() - TODO: Write documentation for Metadata component.

 ## Development
 All code must be formatted according to the [Rust Style Guide](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md)